 Overall, a cortado isn’t as tiny as a macchiato.
-Depending on the coffee shop recipe, it has between a 1:2 and 1:3 ratio of espresso and steamed milk.
+Depending on the coffee shop recipe, it has a ratio between 1:2 and 1:3 of espresso and steamed milk.
 If the coffee shop uses a double espresso for it -which isn’t as rare as you might think- it’ll make quite a difference for a stronger and more intense taste.

 When researching another article about cortado, baristas consider it a popular drink after lunch because it’s smaller than a cappuccino.
 And I agree.
 A cappuccino is too heavy to have when you’re full, but a cortado has that frothy, smooth texture that we love in milk coffee drinks.

 Now, the largest among the three drinks is the flat white.
 It’s hard to know who created the flat white, despite having just a few decades on the market.
 The flat white is a great invention because it’s halfway between the cortado and the cappuccino.

 Like cappuccino and latte, large coffee drinks, the flat white can have between 150 ml and 200 ml, depending on the café.
 The espresso-to-milk ratio varies primarily because of the size of the cup.
 Usually, the flat white takes a double shot of espresso, and the barista fills the rest of the cup with steamed milk.

 Many cafés serve the flat white in a French tumbler, although drinking a flat white in a cappuccino cup isn’t rare.